hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 I designed and implemented the complete automation software platform for the optical tweezers setup, integrating computer vision, device control, experiment orchestration, automated measurement routines, and graphical user interaction into a single system.

-To improve maintainability and adaptability, the workflows were organized into modular software packages, making the system easier to modify, extend, and reuse.
+To improve maintainability and extensibility, the workflows were organized into modular software packages, making the platform easier to adapt to new hardware, measurement types, and experimental procedures.

-A unified software layer was developed to coordinate heterogeneous hardware devices through their vendor APIs, enabling centralized control of the experimental setup.
+A unified software layer coordinated heterogeneous hardware devices through their vendor APIs, enabling centralized control of the full setup.

 ---

 ### Impact

-The platform automated nearly the entire experimental workflow, replacing continuous manual operation with autonomous droplet detection, capture, and measurement execution while researchers could focus on other tasks.
+The platform automated nearly the entire workflow, replacing continuous manual operation with autonomous droplet detection, capture, and measurement execution while researchers could focus on other tasks.

 During experimental use and testing, the system achieved an average throughput of approximately **20 data points per hour** across fusion, sedimentation, and rheology measurements, including droplet detection, capture, and preparation.